 Letter to Friends/Family.
 If your family and close friends know that you are struggling and that you have a financial need to help build your family, they may be willing to give to support the cause.
 Write a letter describing your struggles, your goals and a humble request for their support.
 They may be willing to provide you with cash instead of a birthday or holiday present.

-Fertility Within Reach, Embryo Donation International and Dr. Craig Sweet of Specialists In Reproductive Medicine & Surgery, are not endorsing organizations/products, but rather providing the most up-to-date and extensive list of funding options available to infertility patients.
+Fertility Within Reach and Boston IVF are not endorsing organizations/products, but rather providing the most up-to-date and extensive list of funding options available to infertility patients.